Thursday, July 29, 2021

 Tamakorogashi - Japanese Roll Ball - 玉ころがし

-Here I have gathered everything I can find about 玉ころがし (Tamakorogashi or Tama Korogashi) aka Japanese Roll Ball, or Japanese Rolling Ball, or Japan Rolling Balls, Billard Japonais, etc.
+Here I have gathered everything I can find about 玉ころがし (Tamakorogashi or Tama Korogashi) aka Japanese Roll Ball, or Japanese Rolling Ball, or Japan Rolling Balls, Billard Japonais, etc. Obviously in Japan it would just be called "ball rolling".

 picture from Jost & Cie catalog (see France section)